Russia's sanctioned interior minister visits Saudi Arabia just after trip by Ukraine's Zelenskyy | Headlines

 Russia's sanctioned interior minister visits Saudi Arabia just after trip by Ukraine's Zelenskyy

-A top Russian official who faces sanctions in the West over Moscows war on Ukraine visited Saudi Arabia early Tuesday and held talks with his counterpart in the kingdom, state media reported.
+A top Russian official who faces sanctions in the West over Moscows war on Ukraine visited Saudi Arabia and held talks with his counterpart in the kingdom early on Tuesday, state media reported.
 Russian Interior Minister Vladimir Kolokoltsevs visit to Riyadh came just days after Ukrainian President Volodymyr Zelenskyy addressed an Arab League summit held in Saudi Arabias Red Sea port city of Jeddah on Friday.

 - Country: